gaganmnhce/PHARMA_SERVE_IOT_PROJECT/README.md

 # Overview

-PHARMA SERVE is an automation system built using the ESP8266 microcontroller to detect motion via a PIR sensor, control a servo motor, and trigger a buzzer for alerts.
+PHARMA SERVE is an automation system built using the ESP8266 microcontroller to detect motion via a IR sensor, control a servo motor, and trigger a buzzer for alerts.
 The system displays the time and date on an LCD screen, while also allowing real-time monitoring and control via the Blynk app.
 Time synchronization is handled through an NTP server, ensuring accurate time is shown on the LCD display.

 # Components Used

 ESP8266 Wi-Fi Module
-PIR Motion Sensor
+IR Motion Sensor
 Servo Motor
 Buzzer
 LCD (16x2) Display with I2C